TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Kickstart/Make/Index.rst

     The vendor **should** be a unique name that is not yet used by other companies or developers.

-    Example: `t3docs/my-test`
+    Example: `my-vendor/my-test`

 `Enter the extension key [my_test]:`
     The extension key **should** follow the rules for best practises on :ref:`choosing an extension key <extension-key>` if you plan to publish your extension.
-In most cases the default, here `my_test` is sufficient.
+In most cases, the default, here `my_test`, is sufficient.
-    Press enter to accept the default or enter another name.
+    Press :kbd:`enter` to accept the default or enter another name.

 `Enter the PSR-4 namespace [T3docs/MyTest]:`
     The namespace has to be unique within the project.
-Usually the default should be unique, as your vendor is unique, and you can accept it by pressing enter.
+Usually the default should be unique, as your vendor is unique, and you can accept it by pressing :kbd:`enter`.

 `Choose supported TYPO3 versions (comma separate for multiple) [TYPO3 v11 LTS]:`
     If you want to support both TYPO3 v11 and v12, enter the following:
     `11,12`

 `Enter a description of the extension:`
     A description is mandatory.
-You can change it later on in the file :file:`composer.json` of the extension.
+You can change it later in the file :file:`composer.json` of the extension.

 `Where should the extension be created? [src/extensions/]:`